-One of the twelve Agile principles states “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly” .
-Many Agile teams have retrospectives every two weeks that result in concrete actions that are executed in the next time period (sprint).
-There are many types of tuning and adjustments that a team can do.
-Examples are actions that improve the flow of work, automation of tasks, team coorporation.
+One of the Agile Manifesto’s twelve principles states, “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
+Many Agile teams hold biweekly retrospectives that result in concrete actions executed in the next time period (sprint).
+There are many types of tuning and adjustments that a team can do, such as improve the workflow, automate tasks, and increase team cooperation.

-Is it good habit for retrospectives to focus on the same type of improvement or should the team alter the type of improvements that will be done?
-In this blog I will look into the effect of multiple consecutive actions that affect the flow of work.
+Is it a good habit for retrospectives to focus on the same type of improvement, or should the team alter the type of improvements?
+In this blog, I look into the effect of multiple consecutive actions that affect the flow of work.

-For the purpose of simulation I consider a team consisting of three specialists: 1 designer, 1 developer, and 1 tester.
+For this simulation, a team consists of three specialists: a designer, a developer, and a tester.
 The team uses a kanban process to achieve flow.
-See the picture below for the begin situation.
+See the picture below for the beginning situation.

-At the end of each work day, cards are pulled into the next columns (if allowed by the WiP limits).
+At the end of each workday, cards are pulled into the next columns (if allowed by the WIP limits).
 The policy is to always pull in as much work as allowed so the columns are maximally filled.
-Furthermore, the backlog is assumed to always have enough user stories ready to be pulled into the ‘design’ column.
-This very much resembles developing a new product when the backlog is filled with more than enough stories.
+Furthermore, the backlog is assumed to always have enough user stories ready to be pulled into the “design” column.
+This resembles developing a new product when the backlog is filled with more than enough stories.

-The system starts with a clean board and all column empty.
-After letting the system run for 75 simulated work days, we will trigger a policy change.
-Particularly the WiP limit for the ‘design’ is increased from ‘3’ to ‘5’.
-After this policy change the system runs for another 100 work days.
+The system starts with a clean board and all columns empty.
+After letting the system run for seventy-five simulated workdays, we trigger a policy change and increase the WIP limit for the design from three to five.
+After this policy change, the system runs for another 100 work days.